 As the manual entry explains, you can prevent an alias from being expanded by quoting it.
 This isn't like quoting any other expansion, though; there's no particular important character which has to be interpreted literally to stop the expansion.
 The point is that because aliases are expanded early on in processing of the command line, looking up an alias is done on a string without quotes removed.
-So if you have an alias 'drivel', none of the strings '\drivel', 'rd'rivel', or 'drivel" "' will be expanded as the alias: they all would have the same effect as proper commands, after the quotes are removed, but as aliases they appear different.
-The manual entry also notes that you can actually make aliases for any of these special forms, e.g. 'alias '\drivel'=...' (note the quotes, since you need the backslash to be passed down to the alias command).
+So if you have an alias 'drivel', none of the strings '\drivel', 'd'rivel', or 'drivel"" will be expanded as the alias: they all would have the same effect as proper commands, after the quotes are removed, but as aliases for any of these special forms, e.g. 'alias '\drivel'=...' (note the quotes, since you need the backslash to be passed down to the alias command).
 You would need a pretty good reason to do so.